Storm Bert: Latest disruption across Tayside, Fife and Stirling as roads closed

 Buses and trains disrupted in Perth due to heavy snowfall

-Stagecoach East Scotland says the 39 bus service is unable to serve Perth Royal Infirmary.
+Stagecoach East Scotland said the 39 bus service was unable to serve Perth Royal Infirmary.

 No Citylink services will serve Broxden or Perth Bus Station will all services diverted via Lamberkine Drive until further notice.